-Spans the Prairie DuPont Levee System from station 167+65 to 308+50 and includes the abandonment of existing relief wells, construction of new seepage berms, new relief wells, and the construction of a new pump levee station at station 209+13.
-Design is underway and construction is anticipated to begin at the end of 2023.
+This package spans the Prairie DuPont Levee System from station 167+65 to 299+65 and includes the abandonment of existing relief wells and the construction of new seepage berms.
+Design is underway and construction is anticipated to begin in early 2025.

-Spans the Prairie DuPont Levee System from station 308+50 to 550+00 and includes the abandonment of existing wells, construction of new seepage berms, and new relief wells.
-Subsurface investigations for this project will occur in late 2022 and construction is anticipated to begin in early 2024.
+This package spans the Prairie DuPont Levee System from station 0+00 to 550+00 and tentatively includes the abandonment of existing wells, construction of new seepage berms, new relief wells and new pumping stations.
+Construction is anticipated to begin at the end of 2025 or early 2026.

-Spans the Fish Levee System from station 550+00 to 809+35 and includes the abandonment of relief wells, construction of new seepage berms, new relief wells and the construction of a larger pump station at levee station 691+00.
-Subsurface investigations for this project will occur in late 2022 and construction is anticipated to begin in mid-2024, subject to available funding.
+This package spans the Fish Levee System from station 550+00 to 691+00 and tentatively includes the abandonment of relief wells, construction of new seepage berms, new relief wells and new pumping stations.
+Construction is anticipated to begin early 2026.